 My name is Kim Hawkins.
-In addition to being the Vice President and co-founder of SHIELD Task Force, I have been the Victim Advocate in the Marion County Prosecuting Attorney’s Office for the past 12 years.
+I have been the Victim Advocate in the Marion County Prosecuting Attorney’s Office for the past 12 years.
 In this week’s blog post, I wanted to explain what a victim advocate is and does.

 To better explain the answer to this question, I will first explain a little about what I do on a daily basis.

 I begin each day by checking voice mail and emails to confirm that no emergencies exist before I begin my normal routine.
 I prepare for the day by talking to clients who have hearings that day, prepping them (if necessary), answering any questions, taking them to the courtroom, and accompanying them during the hearing.
 At the conclusion of the hearing, I will walk them back to the office and answer any questions that have arisen during the process.

 I will repeat this same process for every hearing that I have.
 When a victim’s case reaches trial, I can expect that to take up the entire week.
 A trial requires more in-depth preparation for the victims, which involves both myself and the prosecutor on the case.

 On a day with no court appearances, I spend the day talking on the phone, making and attending appointments, attending meetings with victims and the prosecutor, observing interviews at the Child Advocacy Center, attending MDIT meetings, and doing lots of paperwork.